SchlossLab/Schloss_Rarefaction_mSphere_2024/submission/figures.md

 Figure XA: False positive rate for detecting differences in richness and diversity when samples assigned to treatment groups based on size
 Figure XB: False positive rate for detecting differences in Bray-Curtis, Jaccard, and Euclidean distances  when samples assigned to treatment groups based on size

+#done - figures/power_effect_model.pdf
-Figure 7A: Power to detect differences in richness Figure 7B: Power to detect differences in diversity Figure 8A: Power to detect differences in Jaccard distances Figure 8B: Power to detect differences in Bray-Curtis distances Figure 8C: Power to detect differences in Aitchison distances Figure 8D: Power to detect differences in Euclidean distances
+Figure XA: Power to detect differences in richness and diversity under complex treatment effect model Figure XB: Figure 7A: Power to detect differences in Bray-Curtis, Jaccard, and Euclidean distances under complex treatment effect model

-Figure 9: Power to detect differences in richness with revised model
+Figure X: Power to detect differences in richness with cull model

 Figure 10A: Impact of rarefied sampling depth on intra-sample variation in richness - mean value and coefficient of varaiation
 Figure 10B: Impact of rarefied sampling depth on intra-sample variation in diversity